Food and the Scottish royal household: English beer and household books

-Fragments of household books remain for James VI and Anne of Denmark covering most of 1598.
+Fragments of household books remain for James VI and Anne of Denmark covering most of 1598 and a part of 1599.
 These were long preserved by the family of the comptroller, George Home of Wedderburn.
 They are written in the Scots Language, (as is a book from 1512 covering the food of the household of James V as a baby at Linlithgow Palace), and detail the wedding feast of Anne of Denmark's preacher John Sering and Little Anna, and the visit of Ulrik, Duke of Holstein.
+In May 1599 Thomas Burnett supplied the queen's chamber with fresh butter, eggs, cinnamon, sugar, oranges, and limes, possibly for Marion the bedchamber cook.
+He supplied fresh butter and sugar candy to her daughter Margaret.
+The queen drank Bordeaux and Rhenish wine, and French wine was supplied for the wedding of her servant James Ogilvie.
 The queen's accounts were sometimes countersigned by the master of work, William Schaw.